 - The Nilgiri biosphere reserve where the Mukurthi National Park is located was the first biosphere reserve that was established in India.
 It was established in 1986.

 - Trekking in the Western Ghats may provide you with an opportunity to see the Nilgiri Tahr, a species endemic to Nilgiri hills and other ranges of South India.
 Nilgiri Tahr are threatened species with only a few thousand left in the world.

 - Anamudi is the highest peak in Kerala, Western Ghats, and South India.

 - The highest point in the Eastern Ghats is Jindhagada Peak which has an elevation of 1,690 meters.

-- Mullayana Giri is the highest peak in karnataka.
-It has an elevation of 1,929 metres.
+- Mullayana Giri is the highest peak in Karnataka.
+It has an elevation of 1,929 meters.
 There is a small temple located at the summit dedicated to sage Mullappaa Swamy.

 - The highest point in the Satpura range is Dhupgarh which has an elevation of 1,350 meters.

 - The highest point in the Aravali range is Guru Shikhar which has an elevation of 1,722 meters.